-The interest for sustainable consumption and production (including circular economy) to approach and tackle plastic consumption and pollution is growing.
+Attention for Sustainable Consumption and Production (including circular economy) to approach and tackle plastic consumption and pollution is growing.
 The One Planet network has adopted "plastics" as a cross-cutting theme for 2020-2021.
-Regional Seas conventions are increasingly considering sustainable consumption and production actions to address single-use plastics as one of the key sources of marine litter.
+Regional Seas conventions are increasingly looking at SCP actions to address single-use plastics as one of the key sources of marine litter.

 There is growing awareness on the plastic pollution problem, generated through campaigns, scientific / nature shows, and respected celebrities.
-UNEP is considered a trusted source of information and influence in this domain.
+UNEP is a trusted source of information and influence in this domain.